Martin Kaymer: Return to European Tour

 Kaymer regained form in the European Tour 2020 season.
 He held a one shot lead with two holes to play at the ISPS Handa UK Championship, but a bogey on the par-5 17th at The Belfry, cost him a place in a playoff and seen him finish in a tie for third-place.

 One week later, Kaymer was in contention again to claim his first victory in over 6 years when he came up short to John Catlin at the Estrella Damm N.A.
 Andalucía Masters.
 He finished solo second.

 In October, he finished in a tie for fifth place at the Italian Open.

 In April, Kaymer was tied for the lead after 54 holes at the Austrian Golf Open.
 A final round 70 saw him finish in solo third place; three shots short of the playoff between John Catlin and Maximilian Kieffer.

 In June, Kaymer shot a final round 64 to finish second at the BMW International Open, two shots behind Viktor Hovland.

 In September, Kaymer served as a non-playing vice-captain for Team Europe at the 2021 Ryder Cup.

-LIV Golf Series
+LIV Golf League

-Kaymer joined the inaugural LIV Golf Invitational Series, signing as a team captain for Cleeks GC.
+In 2022, Kaymer joined the inaugural LIV Golf Invitational Series, signing as a team captain for Cleeks GC.

+He guided his all-European team, featuring Richard Bland, Kalle Samooja and Adrian Meronk, to their first victory at the Golf Club of Houston tournament on the 2024 LIV Golf League.

+At the 2026 PGA Championship, Kaymer shot a 3-under 67 at Aronimink Golf Club to share the first-round lead with Scottie Scheffler and five other golfers.